jorgemarcoux/Rocket-Elevators-Foundation/README.md

 5. Acesss to our code  <br>

-    Here is the most important folder and files that makes sure our program runs well : <br>
+    Here is the most important folder and files that makes sure that our program runs well : <br>

     app/views :  <br>
-        Most of our different html codes that make up our website.
+        Most of our different html codes that make up the website.
 The files are a combination of HTML and Ruby <br>

     db <br>
         All the database related files go inside this folder.
 The configuration, schema, and migration files can be found here, along with any seed files. <br>